With your support, we can transform philanthropy.

 Two Ways to Contribute

 Your story is our story.
-Be a part of PEAK Grantmaking history by joining our anniversary video series or submitting memories to our growing story archive.
+Be a part of PEAK Grantmaking history by contributing a video or submitting stories and images to our growing story archive.

 Be a Part of Our

 Anniversary Video Series

 All you need is a phone or computer!
 We invite our members and partners to celebrate PEAK by recording a brief “selfie” video.
-Wish PEAK a happy anniversary, share a favorite memory, reflect on the past 25 years in philanthropy, or tell us about your big dreams for PEAK’s future.
+Share a favorite memory or tell us about your big dreams for PEAK’s future.